RishabhRD/nvim-qf/README.md

-# vim-qf
+# nvim-qf

-**vim-qf**—short for *vim-quickfix*—is a growing collection of settings, commands and mappings put together to make working with the location list/window and the quickfix list/window smoother.
+**nvim-qf**—short for *nvim-quickfix*—is a growing collection of settings, commands and mappings put together to make working with the location list/window and the quickfix list/window smoother.

+## What it is not

+- It is not a collection of vim-qf... infact it is a fork of vim-qf

+- No I am not doing it in lua...
+(Who knows what the future would be)

+## Why

+The motivation was :cwindow and :lwindow was not working with my needs.
+I need quickfix list even if there is no error and :cwindow and :lwindow apparently doesn't suit this need.
+For example toggle-qf should work even if there is no error.

 ## Features